eblot/pyftdi/README.rst

 PyFtdi does not depend on any other native library, and only uses standard Python modules.

-Python_ 2.6 or above is required, although PyFtdi may run on older Python releases with some or no modifications.
+Python_ 2.6 or above is required.
+Python_ 3.x is not yet supported.

 .. _PyUSB: http://sourceforge.net/projects/pyusb/
 .. _Python: http://python.org/